Is Exercise Addiction a Behavioral Disorder?

 The Balance Between Passion and Addiction

 Exercise plays an essential role in our lives, not just for physical health but also as a way to manage stress and boost our mood.
 But it’s crucial to understand the difference between being truly passionate about fitness and being addicted to exercise.
-A well-structured fitness routine comes from genuine motivation and is designed to fit seamlessly into our lives.
+Inner motivation and self-discipline are the pillars of a well-structured fitness routine that fits seamlessly into our lives.
 This ensures that while we stay active, we also maintain quality moments with our loved ones.
 However, it’s more than just following a workout schedule.
 The harmony between exercise and other life aspects is vital.
 Recognizing the symptoms of exercise addiction is essential to avoid letting our love for fitness become an unhealthy obsession.
 By staying informed and aware, we can ensure our approach to fitness enriches our lives and doesn’t take away from the joy of other experiences.
 When you compare someone who is addicted to exercise with someone who has a balanced workout regime, the contrasts are clear:

 • Constant fatigue and disturbed sleep patterns.